 Note that you can include these override files as needed based on the target.txt file as described above.

-If you have a question which would benefit the community you can ask on StackOverflow or if you find a bug or want a feature please use our Github Issues.
+If you have a question, find a bug, or want a feature please use our Github Issues.
 If you would like more information about a COSMOS training or support contract please contact us at email@example.com.